 Despite the compulsion of going through airport security, travelers have the option to change the process to a more comfortable one:

-- If you wish, you can inform a TSA agent to carry a pat-down or private screening at any time.
+- If you wish, you can inform a TSA agent to carry out a pat-down or private screening at any time.

 - If you are taking advantage of the Delta Airlines Wheelchair Assistance, a helper will walk you through security.